matthyk/matthyk/README.md

 ### Hello there 👋

-I am Matthias and I am currently working as Software Engineer at [qupaya](https://qupaya.com/) and purchasing my Master's degree in Computer Science at the University of Würzburg.
+I am Matthias and I am currently working as Software Engineer at [qupaya](https://qupaya.com/).
 At the moment I particularly enjoy developing tooling for the standard-compliant implementation of web APIs.
 Because I am convinced that APIs can benefit enormously if they comply with HTTP specifications.
 I think model-driven approaches can also contribute to this.
 Some topics I am currently interested in:

 * Node.js